The City of Jackson acquires 79 acres of land from Samuel Livingston for $36,000.

 Original buildings were updated to include the conversion of the Elephant House into a café.
 The Zoo’s animal collection increased through intra-zoo trading and through SSP breeding programs.

 State government approved legislation that provided $4 million for capital improvements.

-The Zoo became a member of a community organization called ZAPP (Zoo Area Progressive Partnership); a community organization that assist in the regeneration of the neighborhoods surrounding the zoo.
+The Zoo became a member of a community organization called ZAPP (Zoo Area Progressive Partnership), which assists in the regeneration of the neighborhoods surrounding the zoo.